Bill Shorten: Albanese government

 Following Labor's victory at the 2022 federal election, Shorten was sworn in as the Minister for the NDIS and Government Services on 1 June.
 In November 2022, Shorten vowed to crack down on NDIS "rorts", with the scheme having become rife with fraud.
 In August 2024, Shorten introduced legislation designed to cap the growth of the NDIS and bring in sweeping powers to investigate fraud, which Parliament passed with bipartisan support.
 Shorten led the Albanese government's response to the Royal Commission into the Robodebt Scheme, including by moving a motion of apology to the victims of the illegal scheme in August 2023.
 He also repeatedly lobbied for the names of the people who had been referred to other agencies for criminal or civil penalties to be made public, having been kept anonymous in the commission's final report.

 On 5 September 2024, Shorten announced his retirement from politics prior to the 2025 federal election.
 On that date, Shorten also announced his appointment as Vice-Chancellor of the University of Canberra, commencing in February 2025.
 Shorten resigned from Parliament on 20 January 2025.

 Post-political career

 Shorten was conferred as the University of Canberra's vice chancellor on 14 February 2025.

+Bill Shorten was conferred the academic award of Professor of Practice at the University of Canberra on 1 December 2025.